 Years in Teaching TLE Subject.
-In terms of number of years in teaching TLE subject, 10 or 58.8 percent had

-15 years and more teaching experience in teaching TLE, while 2 or 11.76 percent had less than 5 and less than 10 years experience, respectively.
-The data showed that the majority of the teachers were more experienced in teaching Technology and Livelihood Education subjects in terms of the number of years.
+In terms of number of years in teaching TLE subject, 10 or 58.8 percent had 15 years and more teaching experience in teaching TLE, while 2 or 11.76 percent had less than 5 and less than 10 years' experience respectively.
+The data showed that majority of the teachers were more experienced in teaching Technology and Livelihood Education subjects in terms of number of years.

-The number of Relevant pieces of training/Seminars Attended.
-Out of 17 respondents, 8 or 47.1 percent indicated that they did not attend any training or seminar, while 9 or 52.9 percent have attended.
-It can be implied that the majority of the respondents attended.
-It can be implied that the majority of the respondents attended pieces of training and seminars related to TLE.
-This is supported by Rahim's study, which indicated that acquiring better pieces of training enables the teachers to design effective macro-level strategies and techniques to enhance quality teaching.
+Number of Relevant Trainings/Seminars Attended.
+Out of 17 respondents, 8 or 47.1 percent indicated that they did not attend any training or seminar while 9 or 52.9 percent have attended.
+It can be implied that majority of the respondents attended.
+It can be implied that majority of the respondents attended trainings and seminars related to TLE.
+This is supported by Rahim's study which indicated that acquiring better trainings enable the teachers to design effective macro level strategies and techniques to enhance quality teaching.

-The number of Relevant National Certifications Acquired.
+Number of Relevant National Certifications Acquired.
 Out of 17 respondents, 7 or 41.2 percent had no certification acquired, while 5 or 29.4 percent had 1 relevant certification only; 1 or 5.8 percent had acquired a relevant national certification.
 This implies that teachers teaching Technology and Livelihood Education should acquire as much as many National Certifications to be more competent in teaching the subjects.